Tapestry Of Africa

 Weather and Climate

 Packing the right clothing for your safari is crucial to staying comfortable throughout your adventure.
-Here’s what you should consider for each season, along with temperature ranges:

 The weather can vary but is typically warm during the day and cooler at night.